 - Bad.
 This score is typically assigned to addresses or IPs that generate high volumes of spam.
 If an address has a low reputation score, all emails coming from it will be flagged automatically or rejected at the SMTP level.

 - Low.
 Emails with a low reputation score are usually delivered to the end user’s inbox.
-However, they are marked as spam and have low odds of ever being opened.
+However, they are marked as spam and have low odds of ever being opened due to low SMTP.

 - Fair (medium).
 Addresses with fair sender scores are mostly uncompromised, they reach the reader’s inbox successfully.
 However, it’s common for fair-scored emails to get into the ‘Promotions’ tab if there’s too much sales-y content in the body of the letter.